SPORTS, and GOD - ALL PART OF THE GAME

 My point is you have to keep this stuff separate.
 Your beliefs are yours.
 Talk about anything you wish but not in a venue that has believers of other doctrines, those who could care less, or smart enough to know it's not relevant to the sport.

-NOTE -We got folks here with an eight foot wood dinghy sitting on the lake catching twenty pounds of brim on cane poles, every hour, rowing to shore to switch buckets and hide the stash so the Fish and Game don't do a weigh count.
+Jesus version: I have four state parks not far from where I live.
+We got folks here with eight foot wood dinghies sitting on the lake catching twenty pounds of brim on cane poles, every hour, rowing to shore to switch buckets and hide the stash so the Fish and Game don't do a weigh count.
 Now thats fishin'.
 It's also called a meal to share with others in tough times.
-Thats Godly.
+Thats the Godly part of the sport.

 NASCAR